 Our Multicultural Statement

-Georgia State University’s Counseling & Testing Center staff is strongly committed to furthering the academic success and general development of a very diverse student body.
-To accomplish these objectives, our staff actively works to promote a learning environment characterized by inclusiveness, where we value awareness and understanding of each other’s differences and similarities and extend this spirit to the populations we serve, striving to treat all with dignity and respect.
+Georgia State University’s Counseling & Testing Center staff is strongly and proudly committed to furthering the academic success and general development of a highly diverse and cultural student body.
+To accomplish these objectives, our staff actively works to promote a learning environment characterized by inclusiveness, where we value awareness and understanding of each other’s differences and similarities.
+We extend this spirit to the populations we serve and strive to treat all with dignity and respect.
 Diversity is broadly defined in terms of cultural, ethnic, and sexual identity, age, religious beliefs, socioeconomic status, physical and mental abilities, and gender differences.
 Multiculturalism reflects our commitment to advancing awareness and understanding of the value inherent in our diversity.

 We believe that prejudice and oppression are detrimental to human development and that acknowledging diversity enhances the learning environments we strive to foster and enrich.
 Across our individual, group, classroom and program services, we work to create learning environments in which everyone is respected, welcomed and appreciated.

-As part of this effort, our staff commits ourselves to our own continued growth in our understanding of diversity issues and strives to integrate multicultural awareness into all aspects of our work.
+As part of this effort, CTC staff are committed to expanding their knowledge and skills for continued growth in our understanding of diversity issues and strive to integrate multicultural awareness into all aspects of our work.
 We encourage professional self-exploration, taking responsibility, reciprocal feedback, and multicultural skill development among all staff at the center.
 We believe that our continuing commitment to this process will enable us to provide services within a climate of congruity, valuing by example the struggle to learn and grow within a multicultural context.

 Multicultural awareness and competency is our goal in all areas of center service.
 Our staff represents the cultural diversity of our student constituency, including race/ethnicity, sexual identity, age, religious affiliation, socioeconomic background, and gender.
 Culturally diverse students are well represented as consumers of all center services.